foxbenjaminfox/vue-async-computed-decorator/README.md

   </a>
 </p>

-This package provides a [`vue-class-component`](https://github.com/vuejs/vue-class-component/) decorator for [`vue-async-computed`](https://github.com/foxbenjaminfox/vue-async-computed).
-This allows you to use `vue-async-computed` in your class-style Vie components easily.
+This package provides two [`vue-class-component`](https://github.com/vuejs/vue-class-component/) decorators for [`vue-async-computed`](https://github.com/foxbenjaminfox/vue-async-computed).
+This allows you to use `vue-async-computed` in your class-style Vue components easily.

-## Usage Example:
+## First decorator usage Example:

+The first decorator use the standard Async compute object definition directly inside the your class.
+This can result in strange typing resolution in your methods.

 ```javascript
 import Vue from 'vue'